Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The informed clues are exceptionally specific and distinct, providing a comprehensive and accurate description of 'sport' without using any forbidden words.
-They cover physical, mental, competitive, social, and cultural aspects, making the answer very clear for the informed player.
+Clues are specific and descriptive, avoiding direct synonyms.
+They effectively point to 'Sport' without using the word or obvious variations.

 ✅ Strengths:
 - Generally specific and relate to correct answer